Sarmentero is placed in the backyard of a castilian house in the tiny town of Quintanilla de Arriba, Valladolid.

 We own our vineyards, both of them planted with 100% tempranillo grape:

-Pago de Oyales: more than 16 years old, 12.3 acres, this vineyard is located between Quintanilla de Arriba and Peñafiel.
+Pago de Oyales: planted in 1996, 12.3 acres, this vineyard is located between Quintanilla de Arriba and Peñafiel.

-Peñuelas: more than 12 years old, around 5 acres.
+Peñuelas: planted in 2002, around 5 acres.
 This is the closest land we have, barely 500 yards from the winery.